 1966 - World Cup star

 The 1966 World Cup was arguably the defining year of Eusebio's career.
-The striker wrote his name into history with his masterful performances, scoring nine times — including four against DPR Korea.
-His side was knocked out by winner England in the semifinals, with Eusebio famously leaving the pitch in tears after the 2-1 loss, but ended the campaign with a third-place finish.
+The striker wrote his name into history with his masterful performances, scoring nine times including four against DPR Korea.
+His side were knocked out by winners England in the semi-finals, with Eusebio famously leaving the pitch in tears after the 2-1 loss, but ended their campaign with a third-place finish.

 1968 - European Golden Boot

-Another brilliant year, including a European Cup final and another league win, saw Eusebio score 48 times and win the inaugural European Golden Boot award for the continent's leading scorer.
+Another brilliant year, including a European Cup final and a further league win, saw Eusebio score 48 times and win the inaugural European Golden Boot award for the continent's leading scorer.
 He would again win the award for his 40 goals in the 1972-1973 season.

 1975 - Leaves Benfica